Do you notice something odd about how your dog sounds?

 It also raises the possibility of Laryngeal paralysis.
 That makes deep breathing challenging.
 It is considered painful for the dog for obvious reasons.

 The pup’s nervousness prompts him to breathe faster, which worsens matters even more.
-Because of the constrained respiration, the canine may make pig noises.
+Because of constrained respiration, the canine may make pig noises.
 Obese dogs also sound congested at times.

 Reason 6: Infection